placenamehere/patternlab/README.md

 ### 1. Configure Apache

 Most of the features in Pattern Lab require it to be running on a web server like Apache.
 The ideal set-up is to run Apache and Pattern Lab locally on your computer.
 If you don't know how to set-up Apache there are directions for Mac OS X in `extras/apache/`.
+At the very least, the `DocumentRoot` for the site should be set-to `/path/to/patternlab/public/`.

 ### 2. Configure & Pre-Build Pattern Lab